Science

 Miss Walton – Head of Faculty

-Mrs Milburn – Senior Leader of Science and Technology
+Mrs Milburn – Deputy Headteacher and Senior Leader for Science

 Our Curriculum